Kuladmir/Game_mod/README.md

 V 1.7.6 added Blackstone Ore, which can be used to craft three series of weapons of varying strengths (weapon upgrades will be available later), and introduces new armor corresponding to Blackstone Ore.
 The display and UI images of Reclaimed Iron Armor and Reclaimed Diamond Armor have been adjusted.

 ## Important Note: Due to an error reported by the MCreator program, the workstation has been rebuilt; subsequent content will be displayed in the new mod format

+### Wonderful_World_Extension Update

+V 1.0.0 The update has officially begun.
+This version includes a set of armor (Maxtac) and a skin set (Crusader-Iron Suit), along with some decorative blocks and functional items.
+[Later preview: Adding more decorative blocks, more equipment skins and new gear, as well as collaborations with other games/cultural products.]

 ---